Bio

 Biography

-Her primarily photographic practice seeks the universal value of natural resources and minerals as a means of tracing the complex relationship between people and the global economy.
-She aims to create new perspectives from which to examine social structures and the connections between the local and global, which, for Jansen, form the basis of human attitudes, social positioning and intercultural communication.
-In her practice Jansen consciously interweaves market-driven ways of thinking with an integrated holistic vision of nature, teasing out the borders between the two.
-Using experiments in analogue photography, incorporating awe-inspiring constructions on location and manipulating medium format negatives, she creates a dynamic interplay between subject matter and representation, navigating areas as diverse and all encompassing as nature and ecology, spirit and community.
+Her primarily photographic practice investigates the universal value of natural resources and minerals as a way of tracing the complex relationships between people and the global economy.
+Jansen seeks to create new perspectives from which to examine social structures and the connections between the local and the global—connections that, for her, form the basis of human attitudes, social positioning, and intercultural communication.
+Within her practice, she consciously intertwines market-driven modes of thinking with an integrated, holistic vision of nature, probing the boundaries between the two.

 “The experience was an exciting one for me.
 It illustrated that writing was about risk – about risking everything.
 And that the value of the writing is not in what you publish but in its consequences.
 If you set out to describe reality, then the influence of the writing is upon reality.”